How to Become a General Nurse Practitioner

-Duties, Responsibilities, Schooling, Requirements, Certifications, Job Outlook, and Salary
+Explore the Duties, Requirements, Certifications, Job Outlook, and Salaries of Nurse Practitioners

-General nurse practitioners (along with nurse midwives and nurse anesthetists) are known as advance practice registered nurses (APRNs) and provide specialized healthcare for their patients.
-A nurse practitioner is a medical professional who shares many responsibilities with MDs—they prescribe medicine and treatment, diagnose illnesses, and in 20 states, general nurse practitioners operate with “full practice authority” (meaning they aren’t required to work under the supervision of a doctor).
+A nurse practitioner is a medical professional who shares many responsibilities with doctors — they prescribe medicine and treatment, diagnose illnesses, and, in 25 states, nurse practitioners operate with “full practice authority” (meaning they aren’t required to work under the supervision of a doctor).

 What Does a Nurse Practitioner Do?

-General nurse practitioners work directly with patients, often delivering medical services normally performed by doctors.
-Their primary responsibility is managing their patients’ health conditions and preventing disease.
-In many states, a general nurse practitioner works under the supervision of a doctor, but an increasing number of states allow general nurse practitioners to operate with full autonomy.
+Their primary responsibility is to manage their patients’ health conditions and prevent disease.
+In many states, a general nurse practitioner works under the supervision of a doctor, but an increasing number of states (25 as of 2022) allow general nurse practitioners to operate with full autonomy.

 Nurse Practitioners: Day-to-Day Responsibilities

-Some of the day-to-day responsibilities of general nurse practitioners include:
+Some of the day-to-day responsibilities of nurse practitioners include:

 - Recording patients’ medical histories and symptoms